Are foodborne-illness outbreaks getting worse, or is detection getting better?

 For the fourth time since May 31, General Mills expanded its recall of flour because of illnesses linked to handling or eating uncooked flour dough and batter.
 The company said E. coli bacteria, which can cause food-borne illness, "has been detected in a small number of ... flour samples and some have been linked to new patient illnesses that fall outside of the previously recalled dates."

 Pre-washed, packaged leafy greens have gotten a bad wrap due to E.coli and Listeria outbreaks that have sickened and even killed people, but studies say the bagged stuff is just as safe and healthy as whole lettuce heads, says NPR.
-“Detectable contamination in both whole head lettuce and …
+“Detectable contamination in both whole head lettuce and mixed …

 Dozens of people across the country have become ill by eating raw dough contaminated with a strain of Shiga toxin-producing E. coli, the FDA said.
 The doughs had been made with General Mills flour produced in a Kansas City, Missouri, facility.